zseta/scylladb-docs-homepage/manual/master/features/fulltext-search.md

     LIMIT 10;
 ```

-Both bind markers are checked at execution time and must be given the same
+All the search-term bind markers are checked at execution time and must be
-value; binding different values for the `WHERE` and `ORDER BY` markers
+given the same value; binding different values for the `WHERE` and
-causes the query to be rejected.
+`ORDER BY` clauses or for a selected `BM25()` causes the query to be
+rejected.

 ### Disambiguating from a user-defined function